raoulmillais/doccit/README.md

 ------------------

 The markdown files in master ought to reflect docs in progress.
-We could trigger the documentation generation from teamcity as part of a tagged release (i.e. a new version of the project is released)
+We could trigger the documentation generation from teamcity as part of a tagged release (i.e. a new version of the project is released).

 As a proof of concept I will get it working with my nodejs projects which already have markdown docs and docco generated code documentation.
 It should be easily